-Additionally, in the constantly changing field of cyber security it is imperative for cyber professionals to stay up-to-date on the latest in cyber crime.
-Life long learning and constant inquiry and vigilance are paramount for staying relevant and in demand in the cyber security field.
+Additionally, in the constantly changing field of cybersecurity, it is imperative for cyber professionals to stay up to date on the latest in cybercrime.
+Lifelong learning and constant inquiry and vigilance are paramount for staying relevant and in demand in the cybersecurity field.

-To land a top job in cyber security, education is key.
-While a bachelor’s degree in a related field is required for almost all cyber security positions from entry-level on up, those that aspire to the highest levels of cyber security and hope to have a long career in the profession should strongly consider a master’s degree.
-Cyber security master degree programs give students additional technical and theoretical skills and depending on the program can offer the leadership, managerial and business skills required in high-level positions.
-Popular degree programs that those interested in a cyber security career often consider are:
+To land a top job in cybersecurity, education is key.
+While a bachelor’s degree in a related field is required for most cybersecurity positions from entry-level on up, those who aspire to have a long career in the profession should strongly consider a master’s degree.
+In addition to receiving a comprehensive cybersecurity education that opens up more opportunities, those with a master’s degree often earn a greater salary.